stevej2608/reactpy-utils/docs/src/components/script.md

 Scripts can be debugged using the Browser debugger (or directly in VSCODE).
 To locate the code add a `console.log("My Code Loaded")` message to the script.
 This will appear in the debugger console window.
-Clicking on it will take yoy directly to your code.
+Clicking on it will take you directly to your code.
 Add brake points as required.